 6. What is their organic reach?

-Not many people talk about this when it comes to influencer marketing but there are consistent algorithm changes both on Facebook and Instagram, which are pretty popular platforms when it comes to influencer marketing.
+Not many people talk about this when it comes to influencer marketing campaigns but there are consistent algorithm changes both on Facebook and Instagram, which are pretty popular platforms when it comes to influencer marketing.
 But what happens when organic reach is reduced?
 How many people will see the posts without any paid advertising to boost the reach?

 Image credit Agora Pulse